YOUTH SWIM LESSONS

 - If your child is 6 months 2 years old sign your child up for the Parent/Child class.

-- If your child is 3-5 years old and has never taken swim lessons or has not taken swim lessons since last summer, sign them up for the Pike class.
-If your child took swim lessons in the spring and passed, sign them up for the Eel class.
+- If your child is 3-5 years old and has never taken swim lessons or has not taken swim lessons since last summer, sign them up for the Level 1 class.
+If your child took swim lessons in the spring and passed, sign them up for the Level 2 class.

-- If your child is 6-13 years old, look over the Class Descriptions list below.
-If your child cannot perform the skills at the Polliwog level, sign them up for that class, and so on.
+- If your child is 6-13 years old, look over the Class Descriptions list.
+If your child cannot perform the skills at the Level 4, sign them up for that class, and so on.